DMartens/eslint/docs/src/use/command-line-interface.md

 These rules are merged with any rules specified with configuration files.
 If the rule is defined in a plugin, you have to prefix the rule ID with the plugin name and a `/`.

-To ignore rules in `.eslintrc` configuration files and only run rules specified in the command line, use the `--rule` flag in combination with the [`--no-eslintrc`](#--no-eslintrc) flag.
+To ignore rules in configuration files and only run rules specified in the command line, use the `--rule` flag in combination with the [`--no-eslintrc`](#--no-eslintrc) flag when in eslintrc mode or otherwise with the `--no-config-lookup` flag.

 ##### `--rule` example